The Villages Health: $361 Million Medicare Liability Drives 363 Sale

 Post-Sale Transition and Network Status

-The sale to CenterWell created patient uncertainty around insurance network status, particularly heading into the Medicare open enrollment period when beneficiaries make coverage decisions for the following year.
+The sale to CenterWell raised questions about insurance network status heading into the Medicare open enrollment period when beneficiaries make coverage decisions for the following year.

 Network Negotiations.
 The transition to CenterWell ownership required new network agreements with insurers who had previously contracted with TVH.
-Because CenterWell is a subsidiary of Humana, questions arose about whether TVH locations would remain accessible to patients enrolled in non-Humana Medicare Advantage plans.
-Negotiations with UnitedHealthcare, in particular, dragged on through fall 2025, creating uncertainty during the Medicare open enrollment period when beneficiaries were selecting plans for 2026 coverage.
+Because CenterWell is a subsidiary of Humana, negotiations addressed whether TVH locations would remain accessible to patients enrolled in non-Humana Medicare Advantage plans.
+Negotiations with UnitedHealthcare continued through fall 2025, creating uncertainty during the Medicare open enrollment period when beneficiaries were selecting plans for 2026 coverage.

 Patients reported feeling "duped" by the transition uncertainty, despite assurances from TVH leadership of a seamless transition.
-For elderly patients who had selected their Medicare Advantage plans based on TVH's in-network status, the possibility that their healthcare provider might suddenly become out-of-network created anxiety and confusion.
-Some patients scrambled to change Medicare plans during open enrollment to ensure continued access to their physicians, while others waited anxiously for network negotiations to conclude.
+Some patients changed Medicare plans during open enrollment to ensure continued access to their physicians, while others waited for network negotiations to conclude.

 For 2026, TVH locations will accept plans from Aetna, CarePlus, Florida Blue, Humana (CenterWell's parent company), and UnitedHealthcare.
-The payor-agnostic commitment addressed the primary concern that Humana ownership might narrow network participation to favor Humana plans.
-By maintaining contracts with multiple major insurers, CenterWell ensured that the acquisition would not force patients to change insurance plans to maintain access to their healthcare providers.
+CenterWell committed to maintain TVH's payor-agnostic structure.
+By maintaining contracts with multiple major insurers, CenterWell kept TVH locations available to patients across those plans.

 Key Timeline